Franco28/MotoTool/README.md

 # Getting Started

+## First of all, im not responsible of any device damage, you are accepting a licence when you install the Tool and you are using this at your own risk!

 ### MotoTool for Motorola Moto Devices (Beckham, Doha, Lake, River, Evert, Sanders, Potter, Lima, Ocean) - (All variants)

 ### I'm not going to support firmwares like this: